 General Information of the Fire Department

-Your Fire Department responded to 3,598 alarms in 2000.
-The alarms were received as:
+Your Fire Department responded to 3,801 alarms in 1999. the Alarms were received as:

-To report a FIRE residents are urged to use the Township fire alarm boxes, and/or the fire emergency number (837-7783) for the quickest, most reliable fire response service.
-State mandated 911 service is also available.
-On average, fire personnel respond two minutes quicker to signals from fire alarm boxes which makes a significant difference during the early stages of a fire.
+Besides fires, we also respond to vehicle extrications, structural collapses, flooding, assistance to the Ambulance Corps, utility failures, alarm system failures, and weather related problems.
+To report a FIRE residents are urged to use the Township fire alarm boxes, 911 and/or the fire emergency number (837-7783) for the quickest, most reliable fire response service.
+On average, fire personnel respond two minutes quicker to signals from fire alarm boxes and this is a significant difference during the early stages of a fire.
 We encourage you to program our seven digit number (837-7783) into your telephone speed dialer should there be a problem with the 911 system.
-If the entire phone system should fail, the Township fire alarm boxes will be available to report any emergency.
+If the entire phone system should fail, the Township fire alarm boxes will be available for you to report any emergency.
 You should make a note of the location of the one closest to your home today.

-An analysis of the 104 structure fires in Teaneck in 2000 reveals that there were eleven serious fires: ten of them were in one or two family houses, and one was in a commercial Laundromat.
-Fires in buildings injured fourteen civilians and nine firefighters.
-Members of four families had to escape suddenly, rising from sleep.
-Ten families and one business were temporarily or permanently displaced.
+An analysis of the 100 structure fires in Teaneck in 1999 reveals that there were twenty serious fires: twelve were in one or two family houses, five were in residential garages or sheds, two were in apartments, and one was in a commercial repair garage.
+These 20 fires injured three civilians and nine firefighters.
+Three civilians and one firefighter were injured in eighty other structure fires.
+Members of seven families had to escape suddenly, rising from sleep.
+Fourteen families and one business were temporarily or permanently displaced.

-All Department members are certified as Emergency Medical Technicians or medical First Responders.
-We have six semi-automatic defibrillators located on all first line fire equipment in Teaneck for a quick response when the Fire Department is requested.
-On 211 occasions, the Department provided first responder services to people who were hurt or sick during periods when Teaneck Volunteer Ambulance Corps units were busy with other calls.
-In 75 other incidents, the Department provided forcible entry or other back-ups to TVAC, and on 31 runs, extricated trapped patients from wrecked cars or trapped elevators.
+All Fire Department members are certified as Emergency Medical Technicians or medical First Responders.
+We have one semi-automatic defibrillator, located on all six first line fire apparatus in Teaneck for a quick response when the Fire Department is requested.

 Uniformed members of the Department attended continuing education courses covering a wide variety of subjects including firefighting, health and safety, arson detection, Firefighter 2, Firefighter 3, Heavy Rescue, CPR, and fire incident command.
-Department members continued to expand their knowledge by also taking additional optional fire schooling, and participating in in-service company training to increase their level of expertise.
+Department members continued to expand their knowledge by taking additional optional fire schooling.
+Members participated in in-service company training to increase their level of expertise.
 Haz-mat team members complied with OSHA mandated training requirements.
-This Haz-mat training is conducted at State academies and in-house by team member certified State instructors.
+This Haz-mat training is conducted at State academies and inhouse by team member certified State instructors.

 Box 54 Fire Service Support Unit, a pioneer in Fireground Rehabilitation, is the only service of its kind in Bergen County.
-Established in 1952 and working out of Teaneck Fire Headquarters, this all-volunteer unit responds to fires and emergencies throughout the county around the clock.
-This unit provides fluids and nourishment to firefighters and other emergency personnel and also provides emergency communication whenever necessary as the trucks are equipped with tri-state communication capability.
+Established in 1952 and working out of Teaneck Fire Headquarters, this all-volunteer unit responds to fires and emergencies throughout the County and around the clock.
+This unit provided fluids and nourishment to firefighters and other emergency personnel and also provides emergency communication whenever necessary as the trucks are equipped with tri-state communication capability.

 The safety-rated fire gear worn by firefighters, hazardous materials crews, etc. creates greater demand on the body for rehydration as per the research and recommendations by the U.S. Fire Administration on nutritional needs of firefighters/emergency workers.
 Members of Box 54 are trained to recognize and attend to those needs and many are further trained in CPR, Haz-Mat Awareness, Incident Command, and other fire related fields.
 Box 54 members continued to refresh their training and provide training in Fireground rehabilitation to firefighters, EMT's and auxiliary personnel throughout Bergen County and have also provided the training to other rehabilitation units in Jersey City and Newark.

+In 1999 Box 54 responded to 150 calls, of which 25 were for Teaneck fires and emergencies.
 The unit has four vehicles, two of which are equipped for canteen services.
-A 1994 Recreational Vehicle was modified to accommodate the needs of emergency personnel at major incidents, thus it is known as a Major Incident Rehabilitation Vehicle (MIRV).
-A 1985 Dodge Ram was also acquired and has proven a tremendous help in ferrying additional personnel, supplies, etc., to fire scenes.
-As it is not unusual for Box 54 to be called to more than one fire or emergency at the same time, these units allow the Box 54 Unit multi-response capability.
-Funding of supplies for Box 54 is from donations made by Teaneck and other fire departments.
+A 1994 Recreational Vehicle (valued at $50,000) was donated by the Bergen County 200 Club.
+This vehicle was modified to accommodate the needs of emergency personnel at major incidents, thus it is known as a Major Incident Rehabilitation Vehicle (MIRV).
+A 1985 Dodge Ram was also acquired which has proven a tremendous help in ferrying additional personnel, supplies, etc., to fire scenes.
+As it is not unusual for Box 54 to be called to more than one fire or emergency at the same time, these units allow the Box 54 Unit multi-response capability. funding of supplies for Box 54 is from donations made by Teaneck and other fire departments.
 Call 837-2085 for further information about joining or contributing funds or supplies.

 In addition to responding to all fire alarms, the Department is often called out to auto accidents, rescue missions and other emergencies.